 Part of the distinctiveness of Funtoo Linux is its dependency-based OpenRC init system, so changing this would make it something other than Funtoo Linux.
 So we do not support systemd as part of Funtoo Linux.

-Thanks to the work of Dantrell B., we do, however, fully support running GNOME 3.16 without depending on systemd.
+Thanks to the work of Dantrell B., we do, however, fully support running GNOME 3.16 (and newer) without depending on systemd.

 We are planning to develop a new OpenRC-style init system, incorporating "next-gen" features, which will be comparable in functionality to systemd.